-- Only answer the question being asked.
-Irrelevant information will make your essay uncertain and will be harder to illustrate your overall understanding of the module to the marker.
+Irrelevant information will make your essay confusing and your conclusion uncertain, and it will be harder to illustrate your overall understanding of the module to the marker.

-- Write shorter sentences instead of an overly long sentence spaced with 3 or more commas.
+Aim for shorter sentences instead of an overly long sentence spaced with three or more commas.
 Long sentences are usually harder to understand compared to shorter ones.
-However, if it is necessary for you to use more than 3 commas in one sentence, ensure it is accurate.
+However, if it is necessary for you to use more than three commas in one sentence, ensure it is accurate.

-Remember to reward yourself and enjoy the course.
+Remember to reward yourself and enjoy your course.
 If you manage your time well, there is no need for an ‘all-nighter’.

 Helga Hejny is a Lecturer in Law at ARU in Cambridge.
 Find out more about this and other degree courses at one of our Open Days.